 In part we thank the true and unique micro-climate for the success of our tea gardens; the similar climate that makes Cornwall the richest garden county of Europe.
 The 18 metre deep sea creek is almost seven miles inland from Falmouth as it bathes the gardens in mist and relative warmth in the winter.
 Thurston wrote of our climate in the 19th century that we do not have a winter, merely a languid spring.
 We soon learned that there is a big difference between a tea bush being alive and slowly growing in many areas of the UK to the highly productive tea gardens of Tregothnan estate.
 Today we supply our hardiest selections for different growing conditions and since 2002 have supplied some tough plants for determined enthusiasts in Scotland and Northern England.
 Although the loss rate in colder regions is high and the bushes are largely unproductive it is a tribute to the nation of tea drinkers and gardeners that the efforts continue.

 The very first blend we released in 2005 was our best-selling Classic blend.
 Today, the range extends to many black teas including our exclusive Single Estate, one Green Tea and a growing list of home-grown herbal infusions.
-We are proud to be the only producer actually growing tea in the UK; putting the English into English tea.
+We are proud to be the only producer actually growing tea in the England, putting the English into English tea.